Sjleal/aws-static-website-cloudfront/README.md

 ---

 >**Final steps:**<br>
-In this section
+In this section, we need to upload the files needed to update the website.
+To do this, we need to create a pipeline that will allow us to update any changes in our GitHub repository and automatically upload them to the S3 bucket.

 <br>

-**10. Creating a pipeline**
+**11. Creating a pipeline**

-Once the resources have been created, we need to upload the files needed to update the website.
-To do this, we need to create a pipeline that allows us to upload a change to our GitHub repository and automatically update it to the S3 bucket.
+A pipeline has been designed with two stages: a souce stage that will be triggered when a commit is made to the GitHub repository, and then a deployment stage that will update the files to the S3 bucket.

 To create a [Pipeline](https://docs.aws.amazon.com/codepipeline/latest/userguide/pipelines-create.html) you need to follow these steps: